 Reduce no-show appointments.

 No-show appointments and last-minute cancellations can pose a huge risk to your salon.
-Not only is it a letdown for your team — which could affect the work atmosphere — but it also substantially affects your schedule and overall sales potential.
+Not only is it a letdown for your team and booth renters — which could affect the work atmosphere — but it also substantially affects your schedule and overall sales potential.

-To reduce no-show appointments, it is common for salon owners to invest in a no-show protection policy.
+To reduce no-show appointments at your salon, it is common for owners to invest in a no-show protection policy.
 With the right salon scheduling software, you’re able to require credit card information from clients prior to making an appointment.
 While this option does not charge a client’s card immediately, you can elect to apply a fee if someone misses an appointment or does not cancel by a designated time — usually 24 to 48 hours before the appointment.

 As a salon owner, it is important to realize that no-show appointments and cancellations can be an honest mistake, but you can never forget their negative impact on your business.
 Whether you implement a three-strikes policy or use a prepayment feature, always make a point to follow up with no-show clients and figure out ways to prevent the same issue in the future.